Cultures of Collecting - Collecting Cultures HISTART5123

 By the end of this course students will be able to:

-■ Recognise the drivers and mechanisms that governed the collecting of art and artefacts as a global phenomenon during the periods covered by engaging critically with relevant sources;
+■ evaluate the drivers and mechanisms that governed the collecting of art and artefacts as a global phenomenon during the periods covered by engaging critically with relevant sources;

 Minimum Requirement for Award of Credits